 - Statement of Purpose (SOP)/Resume

 - Original 10th,12th, UG/PG degree certificate, Transcript, Marksheets

 - Voter ID, driver’s license, college ID card, ration card, birth certificate.

-Once you clear your visa interview, you will just have to wait for your flight date.
-With an F1 visa, you can travel to the US 30-days before the commencement of your program.
+After clearing your visa interview, you will receive an F1 visa.
+With an F1 visa, you can travel to the US 30-days before the commencement of your school program.
 F1 visa holders are allowed to work for up to 20 hours a week.
 However, once you start attending college, you can start working on your full-time visa with a work permit in the US.
-Moreover, you will have to go through Optional Practical Training (OPT) to be eligible for an internship or part-time job in the US.
+Moreover, you will have to go through Optional Practical Training (OPT) to be eligible for an internship or part-time job in the US

 Thank you for reading.
-If you enjoyed this article, please share it via WhatsApp.
+If you enjoyed this article, do share it with your friends via WhatsApp